Skip to main content

 To park safely on a hill, follow these step-by-step guidelines: First, ensure your vehicle is in the correct gear—park for automatics, first gear for manuals.
 If you’re parking downhill, turn your front wheels toward the curb.
 For uphill parking, turn your wheels away from the curb.
 Always engage your parking brake to further secure your vehicle.
 If there's no curb, turn your wheels toward the edge of the road, regardless of whether you're going uphill or downhill.
 This technique minimizes the risk of a runaway vehicle.

 Legal ramifications can arise from improper parking, including fines that range from $50 to over $100, depending on your location.
 Additionally, insurance claims may increase if your vehicle damages another vehicle or property while rolling away.
-For more information on the official parking rules, you can visit AAA's driving tips.
+For more information on the hill uphill downhill, you can visit AAA's driving tips.
 Remember, well-informed parking can save you from costly mistakes and enhance road safety.

 Cars parked on a street, demonstrating parking techniques.